arnaghosh/DeepMouse/CatCam/Readme.md

+# CatCam dataset prep
-# This folder contains the codes for reading and processing the CatCam dataset
+This folder contains the codes and notes for reading and processing the CatCam dataset